-Norwegian House Society offers seven (7) $1,000 bursaries.
-They will be presented at a dinner on May 17th, Norway’s Constitutional Day, at the Scandinavian Community Centre in Burnaby.
-The 2019 bursaries are:
+Norwegian House Society (“NHS”) is offering seven (7) $1,000 bursaries in 2020.
+They will be presented at a dinner on Sunday May 17th, 2020 Norway’s Constitutional Day, at the Scandinavian Community Centre in Burnaby.
+The bursaries are:

 - Egil Lorntzsen Memorial Bursary: Established by NHS in memory of the founder of B.C.’s Lornex mine.
 Preference is given to students in engineering, geology, mining, and related fields.